 Course Dates & Venue Details

 We are excited to offer the following courses for the 2019/2020 season.
 The venues and dates have been carefully chosen to reach a wide geographic spread and the needs of participants.
-Please contact the PRO Program Director with any specific questions or comments via email, firstname.lastname@example.org.
+Additional course details and venue specifics are located in the course details page, which can be accessed through the Register Now button in the above section.
+Please contact the PRO Program Director with any additional questions or comments via email, firstname.lastname@example.org.
+All courses are ski/snowboard specific, unless otherwise listed.

 - January 6-10, 2020 Stanley, ID ($1,295.00)